toolleeo/cli-apps/README.md

 * [bastet](http://fph.altervista.org/prog/bastet.html) - (Bastard Tetris) implements the classical Tetris but with a logic to generate the next block which maximizes the difficulty for the player.
 * [Cataclysm: Dark Days Ahead](https://cataclysmdda.org/) - Open source turn-based survival RPG development project.
+* [chs](https://github.com/nickzuber/chs) - Play chess against the Stockfish engine in your terminal.
 * [crappybird-py](https://github.com/JonPizza/crappybird-py) - Flappy bird.
 * [Dwarf fortress](http://www.bay12games.com/dwarves/) - A fantasy game using ASCII art graphical representation of the game environment; it features a rich environment with many options and possibilities.
 * [freesweep](http://www.upl.cs.wisc.edu/~hartmann/sweep/) - A Minesweeper clone for the terminal which allows you to configure settings such as table rows and columns up to 1024x1024!), percentage of bombs, colors and also has a highscores table.